InconsolableCellist/StayPutVR/README.md

 - **OSC Tab**: OSC connection settings and message configuration
 - **Settings Tab**: Application settings and configuration management

-## 📡 OSC Configuration

-StayPutVR can receive and send OSC messages to communicate with external applications like VRChat.
-This allows for:

-- Locking device positions via OSC commands
-- Sending notifications when positions exceed thresholds
-- Triggering external events based on position status

 ## 🔧 System Requirements

 - Windows 10 or higher